jayared/NewRelic/coding-challenge-master/README.md

 A BitSet is used to identify duplicates.

-As per requirement, only Unique numbers are logged to the Numbers.Log file.
+As per requirement, only Unique numbers are logged to the numbers.log file.

 Used BlockingQueue -
 A Queue that additionally supports operations that wait for the queue to become non-empty when retrieving an element, and wait for space to become available in the queue when storing an element.